 Till the bridge you will need be form’d, till the ductile anchor hold,

 Till the gossamer thread you fling catch somewhere, O my soul.

 Still need a little extra nudge to get started?
 There’s no better way to learn than by reading some great poetry.

-You can also check out our post offering 10 Ways to Write Better Poetry so you can get inspired to start writing.
+You can also check out our post on how to write a poem so you can get inspired to start writing.